 Once your back down to the V trail head, you will pop out to the road, hang right, cross back over the bridge and then up to the Visitor Center.
 Take the stone steps up to the Visitor Center, turn left, and then head behind the Visitor Center to smell the flowers as you hop on the Link Trail and descend for an up close and personal view of the Loyalsock Creek.

 As you leave the banks of the creek, you need to cautiously cross RT154 and work your way up the beautiful Double Run Nature Trail.
 Take in the views of Double Run but keep alert on where you're going as you'll shortly arrive at a mad junction of trails where you will need to turn left and then right to see the beautiful waterfalls of the Link Trail.
-Don't cross the bridge going over Double Run if though you can see flags on the other side!
-That's going to take you back to the finish and you'll be so sad you missed some of the coolest trails Worlds End has to offer!
+Don't cross the bridge going over Double Run!!

 Well, I guess it's time to get off the mountain and head towards the finish!
 Follow the Link Trail down the mountain but be warned, the narrow trails and sharp drop-offs can be quite daunting at full running speed.
 Pass the Canyon Vista Trail junction and continue straight until you cross the gravel road.
 Look familiar?
 It should, this is where you came up from the cascading waterfalls on the Link Trail.
-But instead of following the Link trail back down, you'll go straight, cross Double Run, and hop on Woods Road Trail.
+But instead of following the Link trail back down, you'll go straight, cross Double Run, and hop on the East Branch Trail.
 Blast this stretch at full speed because, well, it's a blast!
-Soon you'll reach Double Run Trail and you'll hang a right.
-Down some more with some twists and turn and then back up the other side of Double Run.
+Soon you'll reach Double Run Trail and you'll hang a left up the other side of Double Run.
 Now soak in the gorgeous waterfall views along the west branch of Double Run before it's too late, you're nearly to the finish now!
 The trail soon makes it's way up to Worlds End Road, cautiously cross the road and head down Pioneer Road.
 It may be called a road, but it's really a trail like Woods Road Trail.
 Stay straight as Pioneer Road reconnects to the Loyalsock Trail and follow the Loyalsock Trail back down to the edge of the state park.
 Once you reach there, you'll turn left, descend to the beach, cross under the RT154 bridge and head back to the finish line along the edge of the parking lot.
 Congrats, you survived the Worlds End Fall Classic!